olaniyan4m/Thenga-Project/REAL_APP_SOLUTION.md

 Instead of HTML demos, load your actual React app from `http://localhost:3004/`

 ### **Step 3: Test on mobile**
-- Your phone will load your REAL Pezela app
+- Your phone will load your REAL Thenga app
 - All business features will work
 - Orders, payments, products, settings - everything!